Best Incoterms When Shipping To and From China

 The incoterm name change reflects the fact that the goods don’t need to be unloaded in a terminal.
-They can be unloaded at any destination agreed between you and your supplier.
-That could be a quayside, warehouse, container yard, or a road/rail terminal.
+They can be unloaded at any destination agreed upon between you and your supplier.
+That could be a quayside, warehouse, container yard, or road/rail terminal.
 As a result, DPU can also be regarded as a door to port incoterm.

 Your Responsibilities With DPU:

 - Transporting the goods from the terminal to the final destination

 Your Seller’s Responsibilities With DPU: